marcelineackerman/election-analysis/README.md

 ## Summary
 The analysis of the election shows that:

--There were 369,711 votes cast in the election
+- There were 369,711 votes cast in the election

--The candidates were:
+- The candidates were:

-  -Charles Casper Stockham
+   - Charles Casper Stockham

-  -Diana DeGette
+   - Diana DeGette

-  -Raymon Anthony Doane
+   - Raymon Anthony Doane

- -The candidate results were:
+ - The candidate results were:

-  -Charles Casper Stockham received 85,213 votes, 23.0% of the vote.
+   - Charles Casper Stockham received 85,213 votes, 23.0% of the vote.

-  -Diana DeGette received 272,892 votes, 73% of the vote.
+   - Diana DeGette received 272,892 votes, 73% of the vote.

-  -Raymon Anthony Doane received 11,606 votes, 3.1% of the vote.
+   - Raymon Anthony Doane received 11,606 votes, 3.1% of the vote.

- -Therefore, the winner of the election was:
+ - Therefore, the winner of the election was:

-  -Diana DeGette, with 73% of the vote.
+   - Diana DeGette, with 73% of the vote.

   ## Challenge Overview